 - Connect with others.
 A number of studies report the damaging effects of social isolation on both emotional and physical health.
 Remaining socially connected with family, friends, together with the community at large is crucial for older adults.
 Keeping the brain engaged and active reduces the danger for health complications such as depression.
 When in-person get-togethers are not possible, use technology (such as Zoom, Skype, and FaceTime) to socialize, and communicate with others through social media or simply through good, old-fashioned letter and card writing.

-Compassionate Nursing Services, a provider of trusted at-home care in St. Louis and the surrounding areas, can help older adults increase cognitive functioning and all-around health and wellbeing through individualized in-home care services that can include:
+Compassionate Nursing Services, a provider of trusted in home care in Oakville and the surrounding areas, can help older adults increase cognitive functioning and all-around health and wellbeing through individualized in-home care services that can include:

 - Providing transportation to outings, the gym, medical appointments, exercise classes, and more